NikiforovAll/nikiforovall.github.io/_posts/2024-08-03-dependify.md

 tags: [ dotnet, aspire, dependify ]
 published: true
 shortinfo: "Use Dependify tool to navigate the dependency graph of your .NET application.
 You can use UI, CLI or API to explore the dependencies."
+description: "Use Dependify tool to navigate the dependency graph of your .NET application.
+You can use UI, CLI or API to explore the dependencies."
 fullview: false
 comments: true
 related: true